-- 1. Advocate for the community, striving to protect its integrity while balancing the rights and liberties of individual citizens. - 2.
+- Advocate for the community, striving to protect its integrity while balancing the human and civil rights and liberties of individual citizens. - 2.
 Promote public awareness of, access to and support for Commission goals, objectives, programs and resources. - 3.
 Develop standards and guidelines that are appropriate and ensure the highest standard for the quality of life for all. - 4.
 Respect the diversity of communities with varying cultures and modes of operation. - 5.
-Respect the public's right to know by providing full, clear and accurate information and observing both the letter and spirit of open meetings and open records laws. - 6.
-Provide opportunities for meaningful public participation in the work of the Commission.
+Respect the public's right to know by providing full, clear and accurate information and observing both the letter and spirit of open meetings and open records laws.